Thomas Wharton (anatomist)

 Thomas Wharton (1614–1673) was an English physician and anatomist best known for his descriptions of the submandibular duct (one of the salivary ducts) and Wharton's jelly of the umbilical cord.
+He is known mostly from his one published work Adenographia, Glandularum, Totius Corporis Descriptio published in 1656.

 Life

-He was the only son of John Wharton (d.
+Wharton was the only son of John Wharton (d.
 10 June 1629) by his wife Elizabeth, daughter of Roger Hodson (d.
 10 March 1646) of Fountains Abbey, and was born at Winston-on-Tees, county Durham, on 31 August 1614.
-He was admitted at Pembroke College, Cambridge, on 4 July 1638, and matriculated two days later.
-He afterwards migrated to Trinity College, Oxford, where he acted for some time as tutor to John Scrope, natural son of Emanuel Scrope, 1st Earl of Sunderland.
+His father died when he was 15 and he suffered from a severe febrile illness when he was 19.
+He was admitted as a sizar at Pembroke College, Cambridge, on 4 July 1638, and matriculated two days later.
+He migrated to Trinity College, Oxford in 1642, where he acted for some time as tutor to John Scrope, natural son of Emanuel Scrope, 1st Earl of Sunderland.